 - Do you know any traffic rules?
 What are they?

 - Why do we need to follow traffic rules?

-Tell the children that everybody needs to follow the traffic rules.
+- Tell the students that everybody needs to follow the traffic rules.

-Show the four traffic signs from the set and ask the children if they can guess what they mean.
+- Show the four traffic signs from the set and ask the students if they can guess what they mean.

-Place the traffic signs around the classroom and ask the children to pretend they’re each driving their own high-speed train.
+- Place the traffic signs around the classroom and ask the students to pretend they’re each driving their own high-speed train.

 Explain that they should slow down or stop when approaching marked areas.

 Act as a police officer controlling the flow of traffic, or ask one of the children to do it.

 Have each group of children pick a building card and build the model shown.

 Have the children work together to build a Y-shaped track and place their models alongside it.